cyverse-de/mgmt/docs/config_values.md

 The configuration values are stored in a [`dolt`](http://dolthub.com) database.
 The initial creation and population of the database was done with a combination of the `dolt` command and the [`migrate`](https://github.com/golang-migrate/migrate) command.
 The migration SQL files are stored in the [`db/migrations`](../db/migrations) directory.
 For future updates, only add migration files if you're changing the schema of the database.
 Adding new data to the database can be done through the `mgmt` tool or through ad-hoc SQL queries through `dolt` or `mysql`.

-All configuration values have a default value.
-The defaults are environment agnostic, meaning that the default value should potentially work for all deployments or be blank.
+An `environment` is a single deployment of a DE.
+It has a name and a corresponding namespace.
+The namespace can be different from the name.
+A new environment can be set with the `mgmt-configs env create` command.

+Each configuration value is contained in a top-level `section`.
+New sections can be added with the `mgmt-configs sections add` commmand.

+Every configuration also has a corresponding default value.
+Default values are global and therefore reused across environments.
 New default values can either be added as part of a migration or by using the `mgmt-config defaults set` command.

+In summary, an environment contains multiple configuration sections, each of which contain a set of configuration values.
+Each configuration has a globally defined default.

 &nbsp;